 Arrive to Punta Arenas, Chile on the flight of your choice today.
 Transfer independently to your comfortable hotel and overnight.
 If you love penguins, plan on arriving a day early and a trip to Magdalena Island's Penguin Colony can be arranged for you.

-Enjoy the morning in the colorful port town of Punta Arenas at the end of the world before setting off for your drive to Torres del Paine National Park.
-On the way, stop at an enormous cave that once sheltered a prehistoric sloth, the Milodón.
+Transfer today into Torres del Paine National Park (via shuttle drive from Punta Arenas or public bus and shuttle drive combination from El Calafate).
 Arrive at the EcoCamp, a deluxe tent camp of large igloo-shaped tents built to minimize environmental impact while providing a comfortable setting.
 You'll find no noisy diesel generators or destructive septic systems.
 Instead, EcoCamp provides candlelight, feather comforters, composting toilets, and plenty of quiet to enjoy your spectacular surroundings.

 Look out for Andean condors as you begin a relaxed hike along the shores of Lake Nordenskjold this morning.
-Your path follows the Paso Los Cuernos trail under the Paine massif west towards the Refugio Los Cuernos.
-Your day is spent hiking between the turquoise lake to the south and the imposing mountains and vertical rock walls to the north and below the Cuernos (horns) of black slate that sit atop the gray granite of the massif.
-The views are magnificient from the refugio, nestled in the center of this landscape and protected from the Patagonian wind.
-The refugio provides clean dormitory style accommodations where you can swap stories with travelers from around the world.
+Your path follows the Paso Los Cuernos trail under the Paine Massif, and your day is spent hiking between the turquoise lake to the south and the imposing mountains and vertical rock walls to the north and below the Cuernos (horns) of black slate that sit atop the gray granite of the massif.
+Pass the entrance to Bader Valley (a paradise for climbers and one of the more hidden corners in the park), and finally cross a wooden footbridge over a little stream near the Refugio Los Cuernos at the base of Cuernos del Paine (2,600m/8528ft) in a zone protected by the wind and close to a stream.
+The refugio provides clean dormitory style accommodations and deluxe camping facilities where you can swap stories with travelers from around the world.
+Alternatively, the trek ends at the nearby Domo El Frances with an amazing view of Nordenskjold Lake.

-On either day depending on the best weather conditions you hike to the foot of the gigantic spires of El Paine (8 hours roundtrip).
-Weather permitting, witness the most famous sight of the Torres del Paine - the three granite monoliths reaching 9,400 feet - a testament to the massive glacial forces that carved them out of the earth.
+On either day depending on the best weather conditions you hike to the foot of the gigantic spires of El Paine.
+If the weather cooperates, witness the most famous sight of the Torres del Paine - the three granite monoliths reaching 9,400 feet - a testament to the massive glacial forces that carved them out of the earth.
 The other day is saved to walk to the Mirador Laguna Azul and then to the eastern side of Sarmiento Lake, a good spot to observe guanaco.
-Later you hike the Paso Las Cornizas with views of the Paine River, Pehoe Lake, and the Paine massif.
 Back at EcoCamp, enjoy a farewell dinner to celebrate the experiences of the past week and say your goodbyes to your wonderful hosts.

 Early this morning, transfer to Punta Arenas for the late afternoon flight to Santiago (must be a flight departing after 3:00 pm from Punta Arenas).